Bail: Czech Republic

 Bail can be considered when a charged person is held because of concern of possible escape or of a continuation of criminal activity.
-Bail cannot be considered where there is a concern of influencing witnesses or otherwise frustrating of the proceedings.
+Bail cannot be considered where there is a concern of influencing witnesses or otherwise frustrating the proceedings.
 Bail is also excluded in case of 31 specified serious crimes (e.g. murder, grievous bodily harm, rape, robbery, public endangerment, etc.) when the person is held due to concern of continuation of criminal activity.
 Bail may be posted either by the charged person, or with his or her consent, by a third party, but this only after this third party has received a thorough briefing regarding the charges and reasons for custody and possible grounds for the forfeiture of the bail.

 After the bail has been posted, the court must again review the grounds for bail, and must decide either to accept or refuse the bail.
 When accepting the bail, the court may also require the charged person to stay in the country.